-The Criminal Division is divided into three sections: The Fraud and Public Corruption Section, led by Assistant U.S. Attorney Timothy C. Rank, focuses on major mail, wire, and bank fraud cases as well as tax evasion, health care and mortgage fraud, investment scams, environmental crime, and public and private corruption cases.
+The Criminal Division is divided into four sections: The Fraud and Public Corruption Section, led by Assistant U.S. Attorney Timothy C. Rank, focuses on major mail, wire, and bank fraud cases as well as tax evasion, health care and mortgage fraud, investment scams, environmental crime, and public and private corruption cases.

 Defensive litigation includes Federal Tort Claims Act cases, employment discrimination lawsuits, immigration litigation, constitutional torts filed against federal officials, and defending challenges regarding the constitutionality of federal statutes.